movoki/sensor-watcher/README.md

 # ChangeLog

+## 0.9

+- Added support for extended and long-range BLE advertisements for chips that support BT5.

+- Changed the format for BT4 node advertisements.
+If you are using SensorWatcher as BLE nodes with previous releases, please upgrade both sensor and gateway nodes to this release at the same time.

+- Do not start the WiFi driver if the SSID is not set.
+For BLE-only use cases.

 ## 0.8

 - Added support for ESP32-C3 and Xiao ESP32C3.

 - Use the hardware USB Serial JTAG when available instead of TinyUSB.

-- Use a single buffer istead of two for HTTP requests and responses.
+- Use a single buffer instead of two for HTTP requests and responses.

 ## 0.7